 top of page

 For most of my life, I did everything I was supposed to do.
 I followed the rules.
 I excelled in school, got a stable career, married, had kids, filled my life with meaningful hobbies, and checked every box that was meant to lead to happiness.
-From the outside, it probably looked like I had it all — and in many ways, I did.
+From the outside, it probably looked like I had it all.

 But as I moved into my 40s, something inside me began to unravel.
 Slowly at first, and then all at once, I realized I wasn’t truly connected to any of it.
-I felt like like empty shell — going through the motions, feeling numb, disconnected, robotic.
+I felt like like empty shell going through the motions, feeling numb, disconnected, robotic.
 Even the things I once loved no longer brought me joy.
 My body was screaming at me through chronic stress, gut issues, and constant tension.
 I was always triggered, always anxious, I was doing everything I could to avoid feeling any of it.
+Knowing I had built this beautiful life, and not being able to connect or find joy in it created a type of shame I couldn't bear.
+I did anything to avoid that shame.

-Eventually, I faced a major health challenge — pelvic floor complications that led to surgery.
+Eventually, I faced a major health challenge, a pelvic floor complications that led to surgery.
 When I spoke with my surgeon about lingering issues, she gently suggested that what I was experiencing might not be purely physical.
-She said I might be dealing with a body-mind disconnect — that even though the surgery was successful, my body and my brain weren’t speaking the same language.
+She said I might be dealing with a body-mind disconnect and that even though the surgery was successful, my body and my brain weren’t speaking the same language.

 That hit me like a wave.
 It wasn’t just a physical issue.
-My nervous system was stuck in survival mode — constantly gripping, bracing, and protecting.
+Not only was I disconnected to my whole world, I had let my body disconnect from myself.
+This brought me to a point of helplessness and what I call, my lowest low.
+My nervous system was stuck in survival mode, constantly gripping, bracing, and protecting.
 A specialist later confirmed it: even when I thought I was relaxed, my body was still clenched in fight-or-flight.
 I could no longer even access my muscles voluntarily.
 It was as if I had lost sovereignty over my own body.
 Knowing I had let myself get this bad, devastated me and all my coping mechanisms could no longer hide the disconnect that felt so painful.

 The anxiety and gut issues worsened.
 I knew something had to change, but I didn’t know where to begin.

 So I chose to do something hard: I began cold plunging in the freezing lake water near my home.
-Not for fun — but because I needed to prove to myself that I could do hard things, that I needed to change my life in someway but didn't know where to begin.
+Not for fun, but because I needed to prove to myself that I could do hard things, that I needed to change my life in someway but didn't know where to begin.
 It was in that icy water, I discovered something unexpected: I could actually calm my body down with my breath.
+I also started to feel my body and connect to sensations I had never felt physically before.

 That was the beginning.

-For six months, I came back to that same breathwork video every single day.
+For six months, I came back to that same breathwork video almost every single day.
 Layer by layer, I released old trauma.
 I began to feel my body again.
-I started regaining control over parts of my body I had written off — like my pelvic floor — and realized the connection was returning.
+I started regaining control over parts of my body I had written off, like my pelvic floor .
+I realized the connection was returning.

 But more than anything, I was coming home to myself.